 When people talk about what makes a strong story, they often turn to things like believable characters, engaging plots, or fascinating settings.
 It’s easy to forget that the way in which you tell the story is just as important, and it is present in Every.
 Single.
 Moment.
 This is where we get our point of view in a story, or PoV.

-Let’s look at what is point of view, the range of different points of view we can use in our writing (hint: it’s more than just three!), and how to avoid the pitfalls of using point of view.
+Let’s look at the range of different points of view we can use in our writing (hint: it’s more than just three!), and how to avoid the pitfalls of using point of view.

-The narrative style, or point of view (sometimes called the PoV), is the direction from which the story is being told, and the way you’re choosing to communicate that with the reader.
-In other words, the point of view is what determines “who” is telling the story.
-Some stories are told from only one character’s point of view, while others are told from many different ones, or even points of view of a narrator who is outside of the story being told.
+Point of view (sometimes called the PoV) is the direction from which the story is being told and the way the writer chooses to communicate with the reader.
+In other words, it determines who is narrating the story.
+Some stories are told from only one character’s point of view, while others are told from many.

-When telling your story, you can go right into the character’s thoughts, or you can pan out into a wider, less intimate view.
-Both have their benefits and their drawbacks, and as the writer it’s up to you to explore and discover which one works best for your story.
+When telling your story, you can go right into the character’s innermost thoughts, or you can pan out into a wider, less intimate view.
+Both have their benefits and their drawbacks, and it’s up to you as the writer to discover which one works best for your story.

 Point of view and perspective are sometimes used interchangeably, since they both refer to the characters through which we see our story.
-Both point of view and perspective give us a range of choices as to how we want our reader to understand the events that are happening in the plot.
-However, perspective and point of view are not quite the same.
+Each gives us a range of choices as to how we communicate with our reader.
+However, perspective and point of view are not quite the same thing.

 Perspective has to do with your character’s place in the world, who they are, the way they see things, and the way the world sees them.
 Your story will usually be told in one point of view, but it may have multiple perspectives.

 For example, imagine you’re writing a story set in a high-powered high-rise marketing company—think workplace politics, slick heels, secret liaisons in the janitor’s closet, designer blazers, ambitious interns… you get the idea.
-You might be writing your entire story in the third person omniscient point of view (more on that down below), which means that the relationships between the reader and each character will be expressed in the same way, but the perspectives will be completely different.
+Even if you choose one consistent point of view to use throughout your story, each character’s perspective will be completely different.

 Maybe the company’s just been inherited by a rich party boy who wants nothing to do with it; maybe the head of operations is its first ever female CEO; maybe the intern is a young black guy from the worst part of town who got the job by lying on his resume.
 Every single one of these characters will bring a completely different filter to the events of the plot.
 That’s perspective at work.

 If point of view is the style with which we communicate with the reader, then perspective is the unique view that each character brings to the story.
-Their understanding of the world, of the other characters around them, and of themselves will shape the way they see the story as it unfolds.
+Their understanding of the world, of the other characters around them, and of themselves will shape the way the story unfolds.

 Playing with different perspectives in your story can be a fun way to look at your plot in new ways and to show different facets of it to your reader.

-The 7 types of Point of View and how to use them
+The 8 types of point of view and how to use them

-You’ll be forgiven for thinking that the terms “first,” “second,” and “third” person PoV mean that there’s only three of them.
-That’s partly true—there are three different overarching PoV categories, with several PoV types within them.
+You’ll be forgiven for thinking that the terms “first,” “second,” “third,” and more recently “fourth” person PoV mean that there’s only four of them.
+That’s partly true—there are four different overarching PoV categories, with several PoV types within them.